dustin10/kaftui/README.md

 > Colors must be specified in RGB format **with** the leading `#`.
 See the [Persisted Configuration](#Persisted-Configuration) section for an example of a theme.

-The screenshow below is an example of a `kaftui` theme configuration that is inspired by the Dracula theme.
+The screenshot below is an example of a `kaftui` theme configuration that is inspired by the Dracula theme.

 ![kaftui application running with a dracula theme](assets/kaftui-dracula-records.png)